 - Asparagus: Choose fresh, firm, and bright green asparagus spears with a slightly glossy appearance.
 Make sure the tips are tightly closed, undamaged, without wrinkles or wilting.
 They should feel firm to the touch with no yellowed, woody ends.

-- Lemon juice: More acid and lots of brightness to the dressing.
+- Lemon juiced: More acid and lots of brightness to the dressing.

-- Olive oil: My favorite oil for salads is extra virgin olive oil.
+- Avocado oil: My favorite oil for salads is avocado oil or extra virgin olive oil.
 Though of course, you can choose another.

 - Spicy: Add desired amount of chili pepper flakes or our homemade hot pepper sauce for a bit of spiciness.

-- Wine Vinegar: You could also use balsamic, apple cider, or sherry vinegar to add different flavors to the mustard vinaigrette.
+- Wine Vinegar: You could also add a teaspoon of white wine vinegar, red wine vinegar, balsamic, apple cider, or sherry vinegar to add different flavors to the mustard dressing.

 Salad Variations